 - Prescribe nicotine patches for 2 weeks prior to the quit date to maximize effectiveness.
 Varenicline during a run-in period also improved quit rates in one trial.

 - Varenicline was associated with a nonsignificant small excess risk for cardiovascular events in patients with cardiovascular disease in a 2010 randomized trial in Circulation, and a 2011 meta-analysis in CMAJ also suggested a small risk.
 The health benefits of quitting smoking may well outweigh these risks (if real), and patients should be allowed to make an informed decision to receive varenicline.
 The statistical reality of these effect is disputed by some researchers.

 - Bupropion can lower the seizure threshold and shouldn't be provided to those with a seizure history or who abuse alcohol.

 Of course, someone has to pay for this, and Medicare recently extended smoking cessation counseling benefits to all smokers.
-The reality is, physicians are probably never going to make a habit of taking 45 minutes to coach someone to quit smoking, due to well-described time constraints and financial incentives.
+The reality is, physicians are probably never going to make a habit of taking the time required to coach someone to quit smoking, due to the already-compressed time allotted for most office visits.
 Dedicated health counselors in large primary care practices, or health coaches paid by self-insuring corporations or big insurers, seem like a more plausible solution.
-But 5 or 10 minutes’ physician counseling (half a clinic visit) seem like a bare minimum.
-Give anyone willing to quit access to resources: 1-800-QUIT NOW, www.smokefree.gov or www.women.smokefree.gov.
+But 5 or 10 minutes' physician counseling, repeated until it feels ad nauseum, should save a few lives per physician over a career.
+Free resources include 1-800-QUIT NOW, www.smokefree.gov or www.women.smokefree.gov.

 Fiore MC, Baker TB.
 Treating Smokers in the Health Care Setting.
 N Engl J Med 2011;365:1222-1231.